Locals, biologists face off over Philippine whale shark feeding

 Word about the whale sharks got out globally about two years ago via Internet postings from witnesses, and tourists began flocking to the village both from the Philippines and around the world.
 Most days see several hundred, but 2012 numbers peaked with 1,642 on Good Friday in 2012.

-The whale shark "interaction area" is the size of a soccer field, some 80 meters (262 feet) off the beach, and feeding takes place from 6:00 a.m. to 1:00 p.m.
+The whale shark "interaction area" is the size of a soccer field, some 80 metres off the beach, and feeding takes place from 6:00 a.m. to 1:00 p.m.
 Eight to 10 whale sharks show up on average, but some mornings see as many as 20.

 Fees for foreign tourists range from 500 pesos ($12.29) to just watch the whale sharks, to 1,500 pesos - plus normal scuba diving charges - to dive with them.
 The money is pooled and each villager who works that day, as a guide or boat driver, receives 1,000 to 1,500 pesos - a good fee for the rural Philippines.